Brunsweiler River and Mineral Lake

 Photo by The U.S. Forest Service

-Brunsweiler River and Mineral Lake feature a scenic, rocky river gorge incised in the upland of Keweenawan granite bedrock, and several high-quality old-growth hemlock-hardwood stands embedded in a large tract of maturing northern mesic hardwoods that includes some of the largest yellow birches on the forest.
-The closed canopy northern mesic forest is dominated by sugar maple, hemlock, and yellow birch.
-Snags and down woody debris are common.
-American fly honeysuckle is the dominant shrub with leatherwood, Canada yew, and alternate-leaved dogwood also present.
+Brunsweiler River and Mineral Lake feature a scenic, rocky river gorge incised in the upland of Keweenawan granite bedrock.
+Several high-quality old-growth hemlock-hardwood stands are embedded in a large tract of maturing northern mesic hardwoods that include some of the largest yellow birches in the forest.
+The closed-canopy northern mesic forest is dominated by sugar maple, hemlock and yellow birch.
+Snags and downwoody debris are common.

+American fly honeysuckle is the dominant shrub, with leatherwood, Canada yew and alternate-leaved dogwood also present.
 The ground flora is diverse.
 Grass and grass-like species include sedges, rattlesnake manna grass, and bottlebrush grass.
-Other herbaceous plants are club-moss, sessile-leaved bellwort, large-flowered trillium, rosy twisted stalk, dutchman's breeches, mountain wood sorrel, and three-leaved goldthread.
+Other herbaceous plants are club-moss, sessile-leaved bellwort, large-flowered trillium, rosy twisted stalk, dutchman's breeches, mountain wood sorrel and three-leaved goldthread.
 The flora of the gorge varies considerably from the streamside to the adjacent ridge tops.
-The lowland areas and low, shaded cliffs are dominated by a canopy of white cedar, yellow birch, hemlock, and black ash.
+A canopy of white cedar, yellow birch, hemlock and black ash dominates the lowland areas and low, shaded cliffs.
 Canada yew and mountain maple are present in the midstory and on shaded cliff ledges.
 Ferns (especially Dryopteris) are abundant in the understory.
 Speckled alder dominates lower, wetter portions of the bank.

-Two small, intermittent feeder streams, which drain the adjacent uplands, flow into the river from the east.
-A bridge crossing FR 187 spans the river and a footbridge for the North Country Trail crosses the river at the northern edge.
+In this region, the Brunsweiler River flows north through a series of natural, glacially-created lakes with high gradients and deeply cut chasms between the lakes.
+The river's erosive power has created numerous open and shaded streamside cliffs, some of which harbor a large population of the rare fragrant fern.
+The cliffs also provide habitat for Braun's holly fern.
+This stretch of river contains slack water, in the form of shallow pools, and is interspersed with rapids flowing over large, granitic boulders.
+Two small, intermittent feeder streams, drain the adjacent uplands and flow into the river from the east.
+A bridge crossing FR 187 spans the river, and a footbridge for the North Country Trail crosses the river at the northern edge.
 The river itself is in natural condition, of high quality and supports a diverse fishery.
 Brunsweiler River and Mineral Lake is owned by the U.S. Forest Service and was designated a State Natural Area in 2007.
-This site is also recognized by the Forest Service as an established Research Natural Area.
+The Forest Service also recognizes this site as an established Research Natural Area.

-The good majority of SNAs are isolated and have few or no facilities.
+The majority of SNAs are isolated and have few or no facilities.
 Some SNAs have vehicle access lanes or parking lots, but their accessibility may vary depending on weather conditions.
 Parking lots and lanes are not plowed during winter.
 Hiking trails may be nonexistent or consist of undeveloped footpaths.
 A GPS unit or compass and a detailed topographic map are useful tools for exploring larger SNAs.

 Non-DNR lands